Lightning-AI/LitServe/.github/PULL_REQUEST_TEMPLATE.md

 </details>

-## How does this PR impact the user?
+## ⚠️ How does this PR impact the user? ⚠️
 Describe (in plain English, not technical Jargon) how this improves the user experience.
-If you can't tie it back to a real tangible, user goal or describe it in plain english, it's a hint that this is likely not needed and is probably and "engineering nit".
+If you can't tie it back to a real tangible, user goal or describe it in plain english, it's a hint that this is likely not needed and is probably an "engineering nit".

 ### GOOD:
 "As a user, I need to serve models faster.
 This PR focuses on enabling speed gains by using GPUs"